AgoraIO-Community/RTC-Hackathon/README.md

 * Entries must integrate one of the SDKs of Agora Agora, which can be audio / video call / live broadcast SDK, real-time messaging SDK, recording SDK, interactive game SDK, real-time stream acceleration SDK
 * Participants develop new applications or enter based on original project modifications.
 The review will eventually review the source code to ensure fairness.
 * The application can be to realize an application scenario, such as video conferencing, online classroom, live streaming, audio and video chat, social games, home security, etc., or to solve a real problem.
-* For other related ideas, please refer to previous hackathon works ([link] (https://github.com/AgoraIO-Community/AI-in-RTC_ProgrammingChallenge))
+* For other related ideas, please refer to previous hackathon works ([Link](https://github.com/AgoraIO-Community/AI-in-RTC_ProgrammingChallenge))
 * There is no legal dispute in the works submitted by default participants
 * The source code of the works submitted by the contestants are all open source under the MIT open source agreement